Carousel (musical): Subsequent productions

 A revival opened at London's Savoy Theatre on December 2, 2008, after a week of previews, starring Jeremiah James (Billy), Alexandra Silber (Julie) and Lesley Garrett (Nettie).
 The production received warm to mixed reviews.
 It closed in June 2009, a month early.
 Michael Coveney, writing in The Independent, admired Rodgers' music but stated, "Lindsay Posner's efficient revival doesn't hold a candle to the National Theatre 1992 version".
 A production at Theater Basel, Switzerland, in 2016 to 2017, with German dialogue, was directed by Alexander Charim and choreographed by Teresa Rotemberg.
 Bryony Dwyer, Christian Miedl and Cheryl Studer starred, respectively, as Julie Jordan, Billy Bigelow and Nettie Fowler.
 A semi-staged revival by the English National Opera opened at the London Coliseum in 2017.
 The production was directed by Lonny Price, conducted by David Charles Abell, and starred Alfie Boe as Billy, Katherine Jenkins as Julie and Nicholas Lyndhurst as the Starkeeper.
 The production received mixed to positive reviews.

-The third Broadway revival began previews in February 2018 at the Imperial Theatre and officially opened on April 12.
+The third Broadway revival began previews on February 28, 2018, at the Imperial Theatre and officially opened on April 12.
 It closed on September 16, 2018.
 The production starred Jessie Mueller, Joshua Henry, Renée Fleming, Lindsay Mendez and Alexander Gemignani.
 The production was directed by Jack O'Brien and choreographed by Justin Peck.
 The songs "Geraniums in the Winder" and "There's Nothin' So Bad for a Woman" were cut from this revival.
 Ben Brantley wrote in The New York Times, "The tragic inevitability of Carousel has seldom come across as warmly or as chillingly as it does in this vividly reimagined revival. ...
 [W]ith thoughtful and powerful performances by Mr. Henry and Ms. Mueller, the love story at the show's center has never seemed quite as ill-starred or, at the same time, as sexy. ...
 [T]he Starkeeper ... assumes new visibility throughout, taking on the role of Billy's angelic supervisor."
 Brantley strongly praised the choreography, all the performances and the designers.
 He was unconvinced, however, by the "mother-daughter dialogue that falls so abrasively on contemporary ears", where Julie tries to justify loving an abusive man, and other scenes in Act 2, particularly those set in heaven, and the optimism of the final scene.
 Most of the reviewers agreed that while the choreography and performances (especially the singing) were excellent, characterizing the production as sexy and sumptuous, O'Brien's direction did little to help the show deal with modern sensibilities about men's treatment of women, instead indulging in nostalgia.

-From July to September 2021 the Regent's Park Open Air Theatre in London is presenting a staging by its artistic director Timothy Sheader, with choreography by Drew McOnie.
-The cast includes Carly Bawden as Julie, Declan Bennett as Billy and Joanna Riding as Nettie.
+From July to September 2021 the Regent's Park Open Air Theatre in London presented a staging by Timothy Sheader, with choreography by Drew McOnie.
+The cast included Carly Bawden as Julie, Declan Bennett as Billy and Joanna Riding as Nettie.